redhat-cop/gitops-catalog/rhods-operator/instance/components/components-modelregistry/README.md

 # components-distributed-compute

 ## Purpose
-This component is designed help configure the distributed compute specific components including the following items:
+This component is designed help index and manage models, versions, and artifacts metadata

-CodeFlare
-Ray
-Kueue

-The Distributed Compute Components are Generally Available as of RHOAI 2.9.

 ## Usage